phannan/OITStyleGuide/StyleGuide.md

 126:  You can bring in namespace std and I'd encourage you to start getting in the habit of using std::cout.
 116:  You can use "using namespace std"

-## Avoid Compiler Macros
+## Think Through Tradeoffs with Compiler Macros

 Compiler definitions and macros are replaced by the pre-processor before the compiler is ever run.
 This can make debugging very difficult because the debugger doesn't know where the source came from.
+There are times when compiler macros are helpful, AND think through the tradeoffs and make a conscious choice.

 ```cpp
 // Good Idea